SforAiDl/genrl/docs/source/usage/tutorials/bandit/linpos.rst

 Linear Posterior Inference
 ==========================

+For an introduction to the Contextual Bandit problem, refer to :ref:`cb_overview`.

-Here, we assume a linear relationship between context and reward distribution of the form
+In this agent we assume a linear relationship between context and reward distribution of the form

 .. math:: Y = X^T \beta + \epsilon \ \ \text{where} \ \epsilon \sim \mathcal{N}(0, \sigma^2)